 Grapes (Portugal and Spain)

-Grapes are the lucky food of choice in Spain, Portugal, and much of the Spanish and Portuguese speaking countries in South America.
-In Spain, revelers must consume the 12 grapes within the first 12 seconds of the new year while in South American countries, celebrants must consume twelve grapes before the clock tolls midnight.
+Grapes are the lucky food of choice in Spain, Portugal, and much of the Spanish- and Portuguese-speaking countries in South America.
+In Spain, revelers must consume 12 grapes, one at a time, in the first 12 seconds of the new year.
+In South American countries, celebrants must consume 12 grapes before the clock tolls midnight.
 Each grape represents a different month of the new year, so a sour fifth grape might mean that May will be a difficult month.
 Peruvians go one step further by eating a thirteenth grape after the clock rolls over to the next year.

 02 of 06